keatura/my-ordinary-vault-md/TTRPG/D&D/Velen/Notes (Marion&Armide).md

 - evil beast attacks us in the woods
 - its stormy... it's time
 - its the wall of flesh
+- Nilryna gets consumed by the flesh
+- eventually she gets out
 -